picchius94/META-UGV/README.md

 <img src="https://github.com/picchius94/META-UGV/blob/main/Images/transition.gif" width="270"> <img src="https://github.com/picchius94/META-UGV/blob/main/Images/transition2.gif" width="270"> <img src="https://github.com/picchius94/META-UGV/blob/main/Images/transition3.gif" width="270">

 ## Experiments
-### Note!
-Line 37 in `my_chrono_simulator.py` must be changed with the correct local path to the Chrono Data directory.
 ### Effect of Terrain Transition
 In this experiment, the performance of the meta-adaptive path planner are tested, when the vehicle transitions on a new terrain.